 - Traditional Chinese ingredients and formulas that may contain allergens

-- FDA resources
+- FDA resources for allergen labeling

 Information collected by AHPA from experts with extensive experience in the composition and processing of ingredients and formulas used in Chinese herbal traditions was used to identify ingredients and formulas that are composed of a major food allergen or that may contain major food allergens due to the method of preparation or processing of an ingredient.